Fricano&Weber P.L.L.C. successfully provides personalized representaion.

-The Law Office of Chadwick-Fricano-Weber has over 50 years of experience defending clients in New Hampshire facing harsh accusations.
+Fricano&Weber P.L.L.C. has over 50 years of experience defending clients in New Hampshire facing harsh accusations.
 Our attorneys are well-respected among the New Hampshire court system and judges, and we also have former prosecution experience on our side.
 If you have been charged with a crime in Nashua, you will need an experienced attorney to represent your case, especially if you seek to pursue a self-defense or alibi claim to combat charges.
-Our team at the Law Office of Chadwick-Fricano-Weber can help you build your defense and prepare confidently for trial.
+Our team at Fricano&Weber P.L.L.C. can help you build your defense and prepare confidently for trial.

 New Hampshire’s “Stand Your Ground” Law

 New Hampshire has a “stand your ground" law that addresses when and where individuals can legally use deadly force in an act of self-defense.
 In particular, the law allows the use of deadly force against another person if the other person is:

 - about to use deadly force against the individual or someone else;

 - likely to use unlawful force while committing a burglary;

 - in the process of committing a kidnapping or forcible sex act;